tillbiskup/evedata/docs/architecture.rst

       As NoFill does not only not fill, but actually reduce data, "fill mode" may not be the ideal term.
 Other opinions/ideas/names?

       Given that the :class:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` class provides a faithful representation of the actual data contained in an eveH5 file, one could think of mechanisms to highlight those values that were actually recorded (as compared to filled afterwards).
 Would this help to reduce the number of fill modes available?

-    * Where/when to apply filling?

-      The :class:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` class contains the data *as read* from the eveH5 file, *i.e.* the not at all filled data for each channel/detector and axis/motor (faithful representation of the eveH5 file contents).
-Hence, filling is a task the :obj:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` object is responsible for, calling out to the respective classes from the :mod:`controllers <evedata.measurement.controllers>` layer upon setting the data attribute.

     * Will there always be only one fill mode for one dataset?